 Scanner automations run on defined time intervals and look for opportunities to enter new positions based on the decision recipes I choose.
 For example, if a bot’s objective is to sell a put credit spread when a security is above a long-term moving average, a scanner can do just that.
 Scanners look for opportunities as long as there is room within the bot’s allocation and position limits.

-Select the “Automations” tab in the bot dashboard and click the “+” icon in the Scanners section to create a new scanner automation.
-When I select “New Automation,” the automation editor opens.
-To start adding instructions to our automation, we’ll select the “+” icon.
+Select the “Settings” tab in your bot's dashboard and choose the “+ Add Automation” to create a new automation and access the automation editor.
+To start adding instructions to our automation, we’ll select the “+” icon at the top of the editor.

-- Add an Open Position Action - Select a position type, customize the position to fit the strategy, and set the SmartPricing criteria.
+Add an Open Position Action - Select a position type, customize the position to fit the strategy, define your position sizing, and set the SmartPricing criteria.

 By default, order pricing is set to Normal SmartPricing and 100% of the bid/ask spread.
 There are four different SmartPricing settings that you can customize:

-- Off - You can always turn off SmartPricing and a limit order will be sent to your broker at 100% of the bid/ask spread.
-When SmartPricing is turned off, the order will automatically cancel after five minutes if it is not filled.
+Off - You can always turn off SmartPricing and a limit order will be sent to your broker at 100% of the bid/ask spread or a final price you set.

 Remember, you are in complete control of your bots.
 You tell the bot when to turn on, what to look for, when to open positions, when to exit positions, and much more.
 Next, we’ll tell the bot how to exit positions.

-When you open a new position, you’ve got to manage it!
+Once you've opened a new position, you have to manage it!

 Different traders manage positions using different management styles.
 Sometimes even the same trader manages different types of strategies with different management styles.